All Products

 Note

-If you have closed the terminal page, you can run the top command to view the infinite loop process and run the kill -9 <PID> command to kill the process.
+If you closed the container terminal page, run the top command to view processes.
+Then, run the kill -9 <PID> command to terminate the process with 100% CPU load.

 Step 5: Release resources

-If you no longer need the cluster, perform the following steps to release resources:
+If you no longer need to use the cluster, release its resources.

-3. In the Delete Cluster dialog box, select Delete ALB Instances Created by the Cluster, Delete Alibaba Cloud DNS PrivateZone instances Created by the Cluster, and I understand the above information and want to delete the specified cluster, and then click OK.
+• If you no longer need the cluster, log on to the ACK console.
+On the Clusters page, choose More > Delete in the Actions column of the cluster to delete the cluster.
+In the Delete Cluster dialog box, select Delete ALB Instances Created by the Cluster, Delete Alibaba Cloud DNS PrivateZone instances Created by the Cluster, and I understand the above information and want to delete the specified cluster, and then click OK.
+For more information about how to delete an ACK Serverless cluster, see Delete an ACK Serverless cluster.